-The grade for the course will be based on a take-home final exam which will require you to conduct credit analysis of an individual sovereign bond market and the related credit derivatives market based on methods learnt in the course.
-The final exam must be done in groups of four each.
-This will determine 80% of your grade each.
-There will also be 20% credit for class participation and bringing to the classroom discussion relevant themes from on-going sovereign and financial credit risk issues at time of the course.
+The grade for the course will be based on an in-class midterm exam, a take-home final exam, and participation.
+The take-home final exam will require you to conduct credit analysis of an individual sovereign bond market and the related credit derivatives market based on methods learnt in the course.
+The final exam must be done in groups of three or four students each.
+The midterm will determine 40% and the final 50% of your grade.
+There will also be 10% credit for class participation and bringing to the classroom discussion relevant themes from on-going sovereign and financial credit risk issues at time of the course.
 Please take class attendance seriously and enrich the classroom experience for yourself and others.
 No auditing is allowed unless approved by the Registrar's office.